The clinical lead for the radiology workstream was appointed in July 2017 and endorsed by the Royal College of Radiologists.

 Walking my beautiful labradoodle, Saffy.

-Senior clinical advisor: Dr Giles Maskell
+Clinical lead: Dr Giles Maskell

 Consultant radiologist, Royal Cornwall Hospital NHS Trust

 Dr Giles Maskell has been a consultant radiologist in Truro since 1991.
-He was previously of the Royal College of Radiologists from 2013-2016.
+He was previously president of the Royal College of Radiologists from 2013-2016.
 He has particular interests in radiological error and in building and maintaining a healthy culture in radiology departments.